-Archaeological Potential Criteria Low A contact potentially of anthropogenic origin but that is unlikely to be of archaeological interest.
-Medium A contact believed to be of anthropogenic origin but that would require further investigation to establish its archaeological potential.
-High A contact almost certainly of anthropogenic origin and with a high potential of being of archaeological significance.
+Archaeological Potential Low A contact potentially of anthropogenic origin bu Medium A contact believed to be of anthropogenic origin archaeological potential.
+High A contact almost certainly of anthropogenic origing significance.

-- 2.3.2.8 Contacts assessed as having low, medium and high archaeological potential were then compiled into a gazetteer and a shapefile created for further assessment alongside known features such as wrecks, mooring buoys, third party assets such as cables and pipelines and other seabed structures.
-The data was subsequently assessed to ensure no unnecessary identification of archaeological potential when the origination can be identified, to remove contacts of no archaeological importance. - 2.3.2.9 Measurements where possible were taken in sidescan sonar, SBP and MBES processing software, and whilst largely accurate, discrepancies can be noted.
+- 2.3.2.10 Contacts assessed as having low, medium and high archaeological potential were then compiled into a gazetteer and a shapefile created for further assessment alongside known features such as wrecks, mooring buoys, third party assets such as cables and pipelines and other seabed structures.
+The data was subsequently assessed to ensure no unnecessary identification of archaeological potential when the origination can be identified, to remove contacts of no archaeological importance. - 2.3.2.11 Measurements where possible were taken in sidescan sonar, SBP and MBES processing software, and whilst largely accurate, discrepancies can be noted.
 Where there is uncertainty as to the potential or origin of a contact, a precautionary approach was always taken and the contact was taken forwards to the next stage of the assessment.